Akil Baddoo Preview, Player Props: Tigers vs. White Sox

-The Detroit Tigers, including Akil Baddoo (.233 on-base percentage in past 10 games, 73 points below season-long percentage), battle starting pitcher Touki Toussaint and the Chicago White Sox at Guaranteed Rate Field, Friday at 8:10 PM ET.
+The Detroit Tigers and Akil Baddoo (.286 slugging percentage over his past 10 games, including one homer), battle starting pitcher Mike Clevinger and the Chicago White Sox at Guaranteed Rate Field, Saturday at 7:10 PM ET.

-In his previous game he had a hitless performance (0-for-1) against the Yankees.
+He had a hitless performance in his last game (0-for-1) against the Yankees.

 Akil Baddoo Game Info & Props vs. the White Sox